flojoy-ai/studio/docs/src/content/docs/contribution/blocks/01-create-your-custom-block.md

 3. Click on `Import custom blocks` button.
 It'll open a file window.

-4. Now head to your directory where you have created your custom block, in this case that folder is `custom-blocks` folder.
-So select the folder.
+4. Now head to your directory where you have created your custom block and select it.
+In this case that folder is `custom-blocks`.

 Congratulations! you just imported your custom block to Flojoy.
 You should see your custom block in the sidebar.
 Click on the block to add it to flow chart.

 :::note
 Every time you create a new block, Studio will hot reload to include it in the sidebar under the `Custom` tab.
-And any modification you do in your custom blocks Studio hot load will automatically sync your changes.
-No reload is required.
+Any changes to custom blocks are immediately reflected in Studio, no reload is required.
 :::

 :::note